Best CRM for Construction Companies: 12 Tools Ranked for 2026

 7. Pipedrive: Simplest Sales Pipeline for Small Contractors

 Pipedrive is the most intuitive CRM for contractors who prioritize deal management and visual pipeline tracking.
-The interface is clean and fast, with minimal setup required.
+The interface is clean and fast, with minimal setup.
 Drag a deal from "Estimate Sent" to "Verbal Yes" in two seconds.

 Key features for construction: